acados/acados/docs/memory_management.md

 ```
 - Note:
     - since calculate_size returns multiple of 8, c_ptr is still aligned to 8 bytes.
-    - blasfeo_dmat_structs, blasfeo_dvec_structs can be seehn as "substructures" here.
+    - blasfeo_dmat_structs, blasfeo_dvec_structs can be seen as "substructures" here.

 - Assign doubles (are 8 bytes anyway)